frido22/ai-lawyer-copilot/README.md

-# AI Lawyer Copilot - Chrome Extension
+# TERMSinator - Chrome Extension

 A Chrome extension that uses OpenAI's GPT to analyze privacy policies and terms of service, highlighting potential privacy concerns and user rights issues.